zhu327/gemini-openai-proxy/README.md

     }'
    ```

+   Model Mapping:

+   - gpt-3.5-turbo -> gemini-1.0-pro-latest
+   - gpt-4 -> gemini-1.0-ultra-latest
+   - gpt-4-turbo-preview -> gemini-1.5-pro-latest
+   - gpt-4-vision-preview -> gemini-1.0-pro-vision-latest

+   These are the corresponding model mappings for your reference.
+We've aligned the models from our project with the latest offerings from Gemini, ensuring compatibility and seamless integration.

 4. **Handle Responses:**
    Process the responses from the Gemini-OpenAI-Proxy in the same way you would handle responses from OpenAI.